Vandeko86/ChituCodeWriter-for-Cura-new-releases/README.md

 Place the plugin folder inside the Cura plugins directory and restart the app.
 To include the Chitu code into the gcode slice as normal an save as "Chitu gcode"

+OBS: When the author updates it, I'll delete the fork.

 Have Fun!